By Chris Gallagher

-Social realism is one of the defining characteristics of British Cinema but what is it and how do we define it?
+Social realism is one of the defining characteristics of British Cinema but what is it and how do we classify it?
 A focus on the everyday gives the audience an experience in the authentic and shows the world and society for what it truly is.
 It’s a gritty representation of the world using techniques developed by the early British documentary movement.

 A specific emphasis on the working class, showing the British public a vision of themselves, defined the working class realist movement.
 Working class realism was first explored through a series of films produced in the 1950’s and 1960’s in what has been described as the ‘British New Wave.’